jpxoi/timeloop/README.md

 There is a `settings.py` file in the root directory.
 This file contains will be used to access the environment variables.
 This means that you will need to modify the `settings.py` file to add the environment variables that you need.
 However, you should not add any sensitive information to the `settings.py` file.
 Instead, you should add the environment variables to the `.env` file.
 Before modifying the `settings.py` file, you should check if the environment variable is already defined in the `settings.py` file.
 If it is, you should not add it again.
 If it is not, contact the project leader first.

+## Testing

+For this project, we will be using [Thunder Client](https://www.thunderclient.io/) for testing the API endpoints.
+This means that we will be using [Thunder Client](https://www.thunderclient.io/) to send requests to the API endpoints and check if the responses are correct.

 ## OS Reccomendations

 There are no limitations on the OS you can use for this project.
 However, it is recommended to use **Linux** or **MacOS** instead of **Windows**.